austensen/geoclient/README.md

 remotes::install_github("austensen/geoclient")
 ```

-### Set up *Geoclient* API keys
+### Set up *Geoclient* API key

-You can acquire your Geoclient app ID and Key by first registering with the [NYC's Developer Portal](https://developer.cityofnewyork.us/user/register?destination=api) at, then [create a new project](https://developer.cityofnewyork.us/create/project), selecting "Geoclient v1" from available APIs.
+You can acquire your Geoclient API Key by first registering with the [NYC's API Portal](https://api-portal.nyc.gov/), then adding a "subscription" to the [Geoclient User](https://api-portal.nyc.gov/products/geoclient-user) API.
+Once completed, you will then be able to access your 'Primary key' at any point by visiting the [NYC's API Portal](https://api-portal.nyc.gov/) and viewing your user profile.

-To avoid having to provide the ID and Key with each function call you can use `geoclient_api_keys()` to add your Geoclient app ID and Key to your `.Renviron` file so they can be called securely without being stored in your code.
+To avoid having to provide the Key with each function call you can use `geoclient_api_key()` to add your Geoclient Key to your `.Renviron` file so they can be called securely without being stored in your code.

 ### Basic Usage